Skip to content

 • Public health centre (centro de salud): Free with EHIC, but expect 2-4h wait in summer

-• Home doctor visit: A physician comes to your hotel/villa within 30-60 min, speaks English, can prescribe medication and administer IV fluids if severely dehydrated
+• Home doctor visit: A physician comes to your hotel/villa within 30-60 min, speaks English, can prescribe medication, and refers you for IV rehydration in hospital if severely dehydrated

 1. Avoid buffets where food has been sitting out — especially seafood, mayonnaise, cream sauces